phpete1/phpete-tall-stack/README.md

 # phpete-tall-stack

-Are you lazy like me?
-Are you fed up of installing Laravel, Tailwind, Alpine and configuring for your project?
+**Are you lazy like me?**

+**Are you fed up of installing Tailwind, Alpine, Livewire and configuring for your Laravel project?**

+Then you're in the right place!

-This is a pre-built Laravel project with Tailwind, Alpine.js, and Livewire integrated.
-The following instructions will help you clone, install, and run this project.
+This is a pre-built boilerplate project with Tailwind, Alpine.js, Laravel and Livewire integrated **(TALL stack)**.

-**Note**: These steps have only been tested on **Ubuntu**.
+**Note**: These install steps have only been tested on **Ubuntu**.
+Might work on Mac.
+Definetely won't work on Windows (like everything else).

 **Disclaimer**: All scripts and software in this repository are not mine.
 I take NO credit.
 I take no responsibility if anything goes wrong.

 ## Requirements

-Before you begin, ensure you have the following installed on your machine:
+Before you begin, make sure you have the following stuff setup (or it won't work):

 - **PHP** (version 8.1 or higher)
 - **Composer** (Dependency manager for PHP)